Samirah-M/read-me-generator/README.md

 ## Project Overview:

 The **README Generator** is a Python script that creates a well-structured `README.md` file based on user input.
-It utilizes interactive command-line prompts and styled terminal output for an enhanced experience.
+It utilises interactive command-line prompts and styled terminal output for an enhanced experience.

 ## Live Demo